 In a similar case on Oahu, the Hawaii Supreme Court has ordered that water no longer needed for agriculture must be returned to the stream from which it was being drawn to restore stream flow.

 This hike through Waihe'e Valley is often referred to as the "Swinging Bridges" hike.
-A little over a mile along the path, we came to the first of two plank-and-cable bridges that we would have to use to cross over the Waihe'e River.
+A little over a mile along the path, you'll come to the first of two plank-and-cable bridges that you have to use to cross over the Waihe'e River.

 The first bridge is the shorter of the two and is not as high as the second.
-In fact, if the volume of the river is low, you can actually walk across the river at this point as our guide chose to do.
+In fact, if the volume of the river is low, you can actually walk across the river at this point.

-When we arrived at the second bridge, the river's flow was significantly stronger due to the rain, not so much on us, but higher up in the mountains.
-This bridge, while longer and higher, is more taut than the first bridge and easier to cross.
+The second bridge, while longer and higher, is more taut than the first bridge and easier to cross.

 After the second bridge, the path meanders along the west bank of the Waihe'e River.

-As we stood on the bank of the Waihe'e River, what was normally a gentle stream was now a knee-deep fast flow.
-Brian explained that in order to reach the swimming hole, we would need to cross the river both here and again in the opposite direction a bit further upstream.
+From there, in order to reach the swimming hole, you will need to cross the river both here and again in the opposite direction a bit further upstream.
+If the water level is high or flowing quickly, proceed with extreme caution or turn back around.

-In order to better enjoy your Waihe'e Valley hiking experience, I recommend the following.
+In order to better enjoy your Waihe'e Valley hiking experience, we recommend the following: